 Patients and caregivers should ask their doctors the following questions about when and if to use these drugs:

 Cholinesterase inhibitors are designed to protect the cholinergic system, which is essential for memory and learning and is progressively destroyed in AD.
 These drugs work by preventing the breakdown of the brain chemical acetylcholine, which is reduced in the brains of AD patients.

 The three most commonly prescribed cholinesterase inhibitors for AD are donepezil, rivastigmine, and galantamine:

 All three have similar efficacy.
 Common side effects of cholinesterase inhibitors, largely when taken in higher doses, may include nausea, vomiting, diarrhea, and upset stomach.
 Rivastigmine and galantamine tend to have more side effects than donepezil, and may also cause weight loss and loss of appetite.
 Cholinesterase inhibitors may increase the risk for gastrointestinal bleeding or ulcers, largely when used with NSAIDs (which can also cause gastric irritation).
 The patch form of rivastigmine may have fewer GI side effects than the oral form for some patients.

 Some drugs known as anticholinergics may offset the effects of the AD pro-cholinergic drugs.
 Such drugs include antihistamines, antipsychotic drugs, and some antidepressants and anti-incontinence drugs.

 Memantine (Namenda) is approved for treatment of moderate-to-severe AD.
 (It does not appear to be effective for mild AD.
 Cholinesterase inhibitors are used to treat mild-to-moderate stages of the disease.)
-By blocking NMDA receptors, memantine protects against the overstimulation of glutamate, an amino acid that excites nerves and, in excess, is a powerful nerve-cell killer.
+By blocking NMDA receptors, memantine protects against overstimulation by glutamate, an amino acid that excites nerves and that, in excess, is a powerful nerve-cell killer.